Carbon free shipping and shipping carbon – contracts in context

-On 10 November from 9 to 17, the Shipping and Ocean Law Research Group (SHOC) and Centre for Private Governance (CEPRI) at University of Copenhagen are organizing the conference: Carbon free shipping and shipping carbon – contracts in context.
+On 10 November from 9 to 17, the Shipping and Ocean Law Research Group (SHOC) and Centre for Private Governance (CEPRI) at University of Copenhagen organized the conference: Carbon free shipping and shipping carbon – contracts in context.

-On 10 November from 9 to 17, the Shipping and Ocean Law Research Group (SHOC) and Centre for Private Governance (CEPRI) at Univeristy of Copenhagen are organizing the conference: Carbon free shipping and shipping carbon – contracts in context.
+On 10 November from 9 to 17, the Shipping and Ocean Law Research Group (SHOC) and Centre for Private Governance (CEPRI) at Univeristy of Copenhagen organized the conference: Carbon free shipping and shipping carbon – contracts in context.

-The conference focuses on the implementation of regulatory initiatives to reduce carbon at the contractual level, i.e. adaption of charter parties to comply with the EEXI (Energy Efficiency Existing Ship Index) and the CII (Carbon Intensity Index) and the proposed extension of the EU Emission Trading System (ETS) to cover also the maritime sector.
-The conference also deals with derived issues on ocean carbon storage and contracts for the shipment of carbon.
+The conference focused on the implementation of regulatory initiatives to reduce carbon at the contractual level, i.e. adaption of charter parties to comply with the EEXI (Energy Efficiency Existing Ship Index) and the CII (Carbon Intensity Index) and the proposed extension of the EU Emission Trading System (ETS) to cover also the maritime sector.
+The conference dealt with derived issues on ocean carbon storage and contracts for the shipment of carbon.

-The conference takes place at: University of Copenhagen, Faculty of Law, room 8A.0.57, South Campus, Njalsgade 76, DK-2300 Copenhagen S
+The conference took place at: University of Copenhagen, Faculty of Law, room 8A.0.57, South Campus, Njalsgade 76, DK-2300 Copenhagen S

 Program